Angeloyo/ig-comment-bot/README.md

-# bot-instagram-comment -webscraping with selenium-
+# Instagram comment bot, webscraping with selenium.
 Simple python script working with selenium driver to webscrap instagram and spam comments on a post

 ## Steps